khiller17/Japan_travel_RAG/README.md

 Your question (blank to exit): What’s a good ramen shop in Shibuya?

-Answer in one paragraph: Ichiran Shibuya is a popular ramen spot known for its tonkotsu broth and solo dining booths.
+Ichiran Shibuya is a popular ramen spot known for its tonkotsu broth and solo dining booths.
 It's centrally located and ideal for travelers looking for a quick, high-quality meal.